 Peak shaving can be achieved by shedding load or using onsite standby generation facilities during peak times.
 Reducing usage at peak times can enable you to stay within your contract’s maximum demand and optimise network and retail tariff costs.

 - total load on a site is approaching the agreed maximum demand, enabling you to avoid penalty charges

 - the load on the distribution network is approaching its maximum.

-These types of arrangements should be discussed with your retailer to ensure changes in your demand profile do not impact adversely on their energy supply arrangements and result in you paying higher energy prices (because your load appears to be more volatile).
+These types of arrangements should be discussed with your retailer to ensure changes in your demand profile do not adversely impact their energy supply arrangements and result in you paying higher energy prices because your load appears to be more volatile.